DRUMMOND Marketing Groupyour local Ridge Meadows, Tri Cities REALTORS® | Pat Drummond SRES* (604) 817-8664 Shannon Drummond PREC* (604) 612-8687 |

 Did you know?

-That the buyer does not typically pay anything to their buyers agent?
-All commisions are generally paid by the seller of the property to their listing agent, which is then shared with your buyers agent.
+That the buyer does not typically pay anything to their buyer's agent?
+All commissions are generally paid by the seller of the property to their listing agent, which is then shared with your buyer's agent.
+This arrangement alone makes it a no brainer for the buyer to hire a professional REALTOR.

 Lenders may charge a mortgage application fee, which will vary depending on the lending institution.